 College Overview 1

 Policy Statements 1

 Annual Disclosure of Crime Statistics 1

 Public Safety Authority 2

 Campus Security Escort 3

 Campus Security Authorities 3

 Crime Reporting Procedures 4

 Reporting and Prevention of Sexual Misconduct including Sexual Assault, Harassment, Stalking and Dating/Intimate Partner and Domestic Violence

 Confidential Reporting Options 5

 Civilian Complaints 6

 Clery Crime Log 6

-Working Relationship with Other Law Enforcement Agencies 7
+Working Relationship with Other Law Enforcement Agencies 6

 Investigations of Violent Felonies 7

 Hate Crime and Bias Related Incidents 7

 Off Campus Organizations Crimes and Safety Hazard Monitoring 8

 Disclosure of Hearing Outcomes 8

 Security and Access to College Facilities 8

 Campus Facilities 8

 Identification Cards 9

 College Issued Keys 9

 Guests 9

 Security Considerations Used in the Maintenance of Campus Facilities 9

 Safety Escort Service 10

 Emergency Phones 10

 Emergency Notification and Response 10

 Queensborough Emergency Notification System (ALERTUS) 11

 CUNY Alert 11

 Emergency Notification Procedures 12

-Timely Warnings 12
+Timely Warnings 13

 Immediate Notifications 14

-Emergency Response and Evacuation Procedures 14
+Emergency Response and Evacuation Procedures 15

 Testing of Emergency Response and Evacuation Procedures 16

 Fire Emergency Plan 16

 Hostile Intruder 15

 Bomb Threat Response Plan 16

 Medical Emergencies 17

 Utility Failure/Water Leak 18

 Biological, Chemical Spill Response or Nuclear Attack Procedures 18

 Physical Violence/Criminal Activity 18

 ACTIVE SHOOTER GUIDELINES 19

 Lock Down/Shelter in Place 20

 IMPORTANT COLLEGE TELEPHONE NUMBERS 22

 EMERGENCY EQUIPMENT 22

 WEAPONS POLICY 23

 COLLEGE REGULATIONS / CODE OF CONDUCT 23

 HENDERSON RULES 24

 Crime Prevention & Security Awareness Programs 28

 University Policy Relating to Drugs and Alcohol 29

-Who Needs to Know this Policy 29
+Who Needs to Know this Policy 30

 CUNY Standards of Conduct 30

 CUNY Sanctions 30

 Students 30

 Employees 30

 Drug/Alcohol Use Amnesty Policy 31

-INFORMATION FOR THE CUNY COMMUNITY ON THE RISKS AND CONSEQUENCES OF DRUG AND ALCOHOL USE 31
+INFORMATION FOR THE CUNY COMMUNITY ON THE RISKS AND CONSEQUENCES OF DRUG AN ALCOHOL USE

 Background 31

 Legal Sanctions 31

 Health Risks 32

-LSD (Acid) 32
+LSD (Acid) 33

 Cocaine 33

 MDMA (Ecstasy) 33

 Heroin 33

 Marijuana 33

 Methamphetamine 33

 PCP/Phencyclidine 33

 Prescription Medications 33

-Tobacco/Nicotine 33
+Tobacco/Nicotine 34

 Steroids 34

 Alcohol 34

 Substance Abuse 34

 DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP) 34

 On-Campus Alcohol and Substance Abuse Resources 34

 Off-Campus Alcohol and Substance Abuse Resources 35

 12 Step Recovery Programs 36

-Detoxification and Outpatient/Inpatient RehabilitationFacilities by County 36
+Detoxification and Outpatient/Inpatient RehabilitationFacilities by Count ty36

 SEXUAL MISCONDUCT 37

-Reporting and Prevention of Sexual Misconduct including Sexual Assault, Harass Dating/Intimate Partner and Domestic Violence
+Reporting and Prevention of Sexual Misconduct including Sexual Assault, Har Dating/Intimate Partner and Domestic Violence

 The City University of New York Policy on Sexual Misconduct 38

 Reporting methods other than listed above 38

 Prevention Education Programs 39

 How to be an Active Bystander 40

 Prevention and Risk Reduction 40

 What to do if you are attacked 41

+What to do if you are attacked

+42

 Who is a perpetrator?
 42

 Who is a perpetrator?
+42 42

+Who is a perpetrator?
 Who is a victim?

-• • 42

-Who is a victim?
-42

-Who is a victim?
 When is there lack of consent?
-42 42 43
+42 42 42

+Who is a perpetrator?
 Who is a victim?
 When is there lack of consent?
 Who is responsible for a sexual attack?

-42 42 43
+Who is a perpetrator?
 Who is a victim?
 When is there lack of consent?
 Who is responsible for a sexual attack?
-College and Community Counseling and Support Services for Sex Offense Victims 42 43 43
+College and Community Counseling and Support Services for Sex Offense Victin